jideCreppy/shop-postcode-service/README.md

 # Shop Postcode Service (UK)

-### This project combines the power of both the Laravel console and backend API functionality to download, parse, save and interact with saved postcode information
+### This project leverages the capabilities of both the Laravel console and backend API to download, parse, store, and interact with postcode and location data.

-1. Console command to download and import UK postcodes (e.g. http://parlvid.mysociety.org/os/) into some kind of database
+1. Console command to download and import UK postcodes (data source: http://parlvid.mysociety.org/os/) into a MySQL database
-2. A controller action to add a new store/shop to the database with:
+2. A controller action to add a new shop to the database with the following details:
    1. Name
    2. Geo coordinates
-   3. store type (takeaway, shop, restaurant)
+   3. Store type (takeaway, shop, restaurant)
-   4. a max delivery distance.
+   4. ax delivery distance.
 3. Controller action to return stores near to a postcode (latitude, longitude) as a JSON API response
-4. Controller action to return stores can deliver to a certain postcode as a JSON API response - TODO
+4. Controller action to return stores can deliver to a certain postcode as a JSON API response - **TODO**

 ## Dependencies
 1. PHP 8.2